Zen-ith1/Duckey/README.txt

 -Able to be formated and used on any OS.

--(Must click on Password Input Box on login screen before insterting ducky to run payload)
+-(Must click on Password Input Box on login screen before inserting ducky to run payload)

 _____________________________________________________